Part-time undergraduate (42 months)

 Successful completion of the endpoint assessment allows you to finish your degree apprenticeship and register with the Nursing and Midwifery Council.

-NB: Applicants from outside the European Economic Area must provide evidence of achievement of the English Language Testing System (IELTS) test: at least 7.0 in the listening and reading sections, at least 7.0 in the writing and speaking sections, and at least an overall score of 7.0.
+Applicants from outside the European Economic Area must provide evidence of achievement of the English Language Testing System (IELTS) test: at least 7.0 in the listening and reading sections, at least 7.0 in the writing and speaking sections, and at least an overall score of 7.0.

 Read this institution's report